IronHack-MERN/mini-spotify/README.md

-# Mini Spotify Project
+# mini-spotify

 ## Description
 This project consist of making a mini spotify using MEAN Stack:

+- Node
 - MongDB
 - Express
+- JWT
 - Angular
-- Node
-- JWT